extremejhr/Smart_Testr/README.md

 New Update:

-New OCR string comparision algrothim:
+1.New OCR string comparision algrothim:

-   a.
-Store the Levenshtein.ratio of one Group Region which is larger than 0.5;
+   1. Store the Levenshtein.ratio of one Group Region which is larger than 0.5;
-   b.
-Find the closest group;
+   2. Find the closest group;
-   c.
-If there are len(key_word)-1 box have more than 0.7 Levenshtein.ratio, the operation coordinates will be the center of this group.
+   3. If there are len(key_word)-1 box have more than 0.7 Levenshtein.ratio, the operation coordinates will be the center of this group.

+Ibuprofen Ура!!!

+2. Something need to be mentioned:

+   Currently one CAE project focused on the UI Automation Test has been established.
+So it seems to make Smart-Testr becomes unnecessary.

+   In this project, UI operation can be recorded and validated in order to create UI Autotest.
+In other words, this project is designed for devs and these UI autotests still need testrs to record and generate.

+   One thing need to be mentioned again: Smart-Testr is a tool designed for tester and QA.
+Its initial purpose is to reduce the work and increse the efficiency of testing.
+It tries to solve the 'Last Mile' problem in testing.

+   Many tools have been developed for Devs to analyze and locate the error codes, but there is little tool testrs can use to find the errors and assertions.
+It is correct that testr's main object is to help the dev find and fix the program faults, while testing is also an important part of one software development.
+If one tool can help testr to test the program more efficiently, testr can take more attention on the design of test case, which could increase the testing coverage and quality.
+So This is why I would like to create Smart-Testr.

+   Smart-Testr is still a little baby, there are so many drawbacks and errors in this program:Low efficiency, inacurrate OCR location, the theme color and layout have big influence...
+So much works need to be done.
+I hope Smart-Testr could have a little help to testrs in future.